 which is a core operation required for solving the Chapman-Kolmogorov transit equations.

-The ApproxManifoldProducts.jl package (under development) is meant to unify many on-manifold product operations, and can be called directly in Julia:
+The ApproxManifoldProducts.jl package (experimental) is meant to unify many on-manifold product operations, and can be called directly in Julia:

 Also see previous KernelDensityEstimate.jl.

 To make Caesar.jl usable from other languages, a ZMQ server interface model has been developed which can also be used to test this principle functional product operation.

 f1*f2 is not a importance sampling procedure that is commonly used in particle filtering, but instead a more advanced Bayesian inference process based on a wide variety of academic literature.
 The KernelDensityEstimate method is a stochastic method, what active research is looking into deterministic homotopy/continuation methods.

 The easy example that demonstrates that particle depletion is avoided here, is where

 f2 are represented by well separated and evenly weighted samples – the Bayesian inference 'product' technique efficiently produces new (evenly weighted) samples for

 f2, but clearly not overlapping the original population of samples used for

 f2.
 In contrast, conventional particle filtering measurement updates would have "de-weighted" particles of either input function and then be rejected during an eventual resampling step, thereby depleting the sample population.